joshghent/blog/content/blog/signal-vs-noise/index.md

 I've found this to be true in my own career that often, there will be a workaround I have to do for a particular project but then a new strategy will be released that means we do not need to do that do that workaround anymore.
 Without, "staying up to date" I would keep doing this workaround!

-## The challenge remains however, that you cannot consume or read everything that is published, even about a specific technology.
+> ## The challenge remains however, that you cannot consume or read everything that is published, even about a specific technology.
 So how can you filter the signal vs noise?

-### Subscribing to newsletters
+## Subscribing to newsletters
 First and foremost, subscribe to these on your work email.
 Learning is a part of your work and so reading through information on a work relevant topic should be considered as such.
 Previously, I subscribed to them on my personal email and found myself with a mountain of emails I should have read through on my way home from work.

 I find newsletters a great source of learning because they usually contain summaries of articles and only include on the list of articles, ones that particularly stood out with importance.

 There is even a newsletter for HackerNews so you can have it boiled down as a sort of "Greatest Hits" of the week.
 This helps you feel connected to the community without having to spend all day scrolling on there.

+## Go to Meetups
+I'm a big advocate of meetups for learning.
+Why?
+Because it's dedicated time to focus on one thing.
+You're not (or at least you shouldn't) be checking Twitter at the same time, you're just listening and learning.

+Furthermore, it's a great way to surround yourself with like minded people and build on your ideas.
+You can gain real insight into how people learned a topic or even got into the industry in the first place.

-### Join Slack/Discord Communities focused around a technology or topic
+## Join Slack/Discord/Forum Communities focused around a technology or topic

-### Go to Meetups
+If you go to meetups, they will often have a slack or discord community that you can join and talk with other attendees.
+I'd highly recommend joining these, but be selective, not joining and participating in absolutely every single one.
+Instead, encourage conversation by asking questions, even if you think they are dumb - people will help you out.
+Slack is particularly good for meetups because it allows you to build relationships with the people in the local area.
+This makes it easier to look for new opportunities, to collaborate and perhaps to secure funding for your next great idea.

+Additionally, if you have an interest in a particular technology or area of expertise, these will likely have a community around them also.
+Personally, I really love the Chaos Engineering Slack as there is always lively discussion and a lot of links being shared on the topic.
+Again this allows you to filter down articles and gain insights on the topic that you otherwise would not know.

-### Follow relevant people on Twitter (+ setup Twitter mute keywords)
+## Follow relevant people on Twitter (+ setup Twitter mute keywords)
+Despite the hate, I find Twitter a great asset to me in my learning and "staying-up-to-date".
+But it carries a couple of warnings.
+Firstly, it's to setup Twitter mute keywords.
+I have around a hundred or so of these (unfortunatly they cannot be imported via CSV or other formats), that filter out everything I don't want to see (basically anything asides from tech).
+Additionally, I steer clear from politics and other "drama" that springs up in the community.
+Some may find this to be "putting up the shutters" so to speak, but I get my news elsewhere and my life is a lot happier not reading about other peoples personal lives.

+Second is to be selective about who you follow in the community.
+Go to your favourite "tweeter" and look at who they follow and just follow them all, then if you find the content off topic then you can simply unfollow them.

-### Listen to Podcasts (selectively) and Books
+## Listen to Podcasts (selectively) and Books

 ### Relax
 ... you don't need to be learning all the time.
 Although important, you should not overwhelm yourself with media to consume on a near constant basis.
 That is why I chose to not include tools like Pocket in this article.
 For myself, they led to massive FOMO and anxiety around how many articles I had stacking up.
 I read hundreds of articles previously, and truth be told, I remember almost none of them.
 What I do remember however, is books.
 For me, they provide much deeper insights and introduce new world views that allow me to learn in new ways.

+Additionally, although it's good to use these different channels, make sure to not be destracted by them and instead allot their own block of time to be focused on individually.

 I have set myself the provision that if a tab is open for more than 10 days, then even if I think it might be the greatest piece of literature ever written, then I close the tab.
 You have to reason, if it is that good, you'll probably hear about it by some other means.